There is a photograph in the Church of the men from Butterton who joined H.M Forces for WWI. They are:

 By the end of October we received the good news.
 It was official!
 The Wikipedia entry was altered and we were now the 54th village on the list of Thankful villages.
 In 2014 the Butterton History Group held an event commemorating these men.
 Descendants of 11 of the men have been traced and were invited to the event as Guests of honour.
 Bio records have been compiled for all 15 men.
 Some interesting statistics revealed that the 3 Millward men were brothers, 9/15 were baptised in this church, 9 attended Butterton school, 2 were married here and 4 are buried in the churchyard. ***At this point, having met and talked to some of the relatives, that although these 15 brave men returned safely they brought back with them memories and injuries which sadly had an immense impact on their later lives……….

-In August 2014 Butterton claimed Doubly Thankful status having carried out research to prove all our men and women returned safely from WW11, but sadly there is no recognised authority to deal with our claim and we have to wait.
-Unofficially we are 17th on the list of Doubly Thankful villages.
+In August 2014 Butterton claimed Doubly Thankful status having carried out research to prove all our men and women returned safely from WWII.
+Unfortunately, there is no recognised authority established to officially recognise claims of 'Thankfulness' arising from WWII.
+We believe we are now the 17th village in the UK able to claim to be Doubly Thankful.

 Four years have passed and much has happened……